Treatments for pelvic organ prolapse include:

 • Ongoing treatment (continual checkups)

-• May produce vaginal discharge
+• May produce vaginal discharge if not changed in a timely manner

 Surgical Treatments